Types of business licenses: How to get the right one

 Be prepared with all the documents required to get your business license and other permits.
 This may include:

-- Your identification (such as a valid driver’s license or other government-issued identification)
+- Your identification (such as a valid driver’s license, social security number or other government-issued identification)

 - Your EIN